 Multijunction solar cells combine layers of differently tuned silicon - so a single multijunction cell covers greater range of light and thus has a greater electricity production potential.

-Concentrating solar is another technology increasing the efficiency of solar panels.
 This involves using mirrors to concentrate sun radiation on a single cell.
 Concentrated solar exposure equals greater power production.

 Other measurements to be aware of when researching solar power are photovoltaic capacity and watt hours.